Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Model Training and Loss Functions

 where $\gamma = G(y)$, with $G$ being the cumulative distribution of a gamma fitted to the time series of the grid point in the historical dataset.
 This function weights the mean absolute error by an amount proportional to how extreme is that specific precipitation value (taking into account the specific grid point) and the error itself.
 Notice how the weight is only applied if the model underestimates the true precipitation value.
-As a summary, for precipitation downscaling we intercompare four different loss functions: MSE, SQR, ASYM and STO.
-Both MSE and SQR models minimize the MSE loss function; however, to test the aforementioned pre-processing transformations, the latter minimizes the MSE over the square root (SQR) of the predictand.
-The STO loss function learns the parameters of a Bernoulli and gamma distributions, as implemented in \citeA{bano_downscaling_2022}.